-Agency: Washington State Liquor and Cannabis Board

-Effective date of rule:

-Emergency Rules

-$\boxtimes$ Immediately upon filing.

-□ Later (specify)

-Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? $\Box$ Yes $\boxtimes$ No If Yes, explain:

-Purpose: WAC 314-55-1065 - Prohibition - Vitamin E Acetate.
-The Washington State Liquor and Cannabis Board (Board) has adopted an emergency rule to create WAC 314-55-1065 that prohibits the sale of vapor products containing vitamin E acetate.
-This applies to the sale, offer for sale, or possession with intent to sell or offer for sale vapor products containing vitamin E acetate at any location or by any means including by telephone or other method of voice transmission, the mail or any other delivery service, or the internet or other online service.

-Citation of rules affected by this order: New: WAC 314-55-1065

-New: Repealed: Amended: Suspended:

-Statutory authority for adoption: HB 2826 (Chapter 133, Laws of 2020), effective March 25, 2020; RCW 69.50.342; RCW 69.50.345.

-Other authority:

-EMERGENCY RULE
+OFFICE OF THE CODE REVISER STATE OF WASHINGTON FILED

+DATE: January 06, 2021

+TIME: 11:38 AM

+WSR 21-02-092
-Under RCW 34.05.350 the agency for good cause finds:

-- That immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest. - That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.

-Reasons for this finding: House Bill (HB) 2826 concerning marijuana vapor products went into effect on March 25, 2020.
-Among other things, HB 2826 amended RCW 69.50.342(1) regarding the Board's rulemaking authority by adding a new section (m), providing that the Board may, by rule, prohibit any device used in conjunction with a marijuana vapor product and the prohibit the use of any type of additive, solvent, ingredient, or compound in the production and processing of marijuana products, including marijuana vapor products, when the Board determines, following a determination by the Washington State Department of Health or any other authority the Board deems appropriate, that the device, additive, solvent, ingredient, or compound may pose a risk to public health or youth access.

-On November 19,2019 and March 19, 2020, the Washington State board of Health (SBOH) offered the following background and reasoning for its ban of vitamin E acetate:
+Agency: Washington State Liquor and Cannabis Board Effective e date of rule: Emer gency Rules Immediately upon filing.
+Later (specify) Any other er findings required by other provisions of law as precondition to adoption or effectiveness of rule?
+S No If Yes, explain: Purpose : WAC 314-55-1065 - Prohibition - Vitamin E Acetate.
+The Washington State Liquor and Cannabis Board (Board) has adop acetate. vitamin E any other oted an emergency rule to extend WAC 314-55-1065 that prohibits the sale of vapor products containing vitamin E This applies to the sale, offer for sale, or possession with intent to sell or offer for sale vapor products containing acetate at any location or by any means including by telephone or other method of voice transmission, the mail or r delivery service, or the internet or other online service.
+This filing supersedes and replaces emergency rules filed 20-19-080 on September 16, 2020.
+New: Repea Amen Suspe nded: WAC 314-55-1065 ended: 69.50.345 - Other au ıthority: EMERGE ENCY RULE Under r RCW 34.05.350 the agency for good cause finds: S That immediate adoption, amendment, or repeal of a rule is necessary for the preservation of the public health, safety, or general welfare, and that observing the time requirements of notice and opportunity to comment upon adoption of a permanent rule would be contrary to the public interest.
+That state or federal law or federal rule or a federal deadline for state receipt of federal funds requires immediate adoption of a rule.
+Bill (HB) amended Board ma type of a marijuana Health or for this finding: The standards in this emergency rule have not changed from the previous emergency rule.
+House 2826 concerning marijuana vapor products went into effect on March 25, 2020.
+Among other things, HB 2826 RCW 69.50.342(1) regarding the Board's rulemaking authority by adding a new section (m), providing that the ay, by rule, prohibit any device used in conjunction with a marijuana vapor product and the prohibit the use of any additive, solvent, ingredient, or compound in the production and processing of marijuana products, including a vapor products, when the Board determines, following a determination by the Washington State Department of any other authority the Board deems appropriate, that the device, additive, solvent, ingredient, or compound may sk to public health or youth access. ember 19, 2019, March 19, 2020, and July 17, 2020, the Washington State board of Health (SBOH) offered the background and reasoning for its ban of vitamin E acetate: [a 2 n July 2019 the United States Centers for Disease Control and Prevention (CDC), United States Food and Drug Administration, state and local health jurisdictions and other clinical and public health partners began investigation [of] outbreaks of lung injury associated with e-cigarette product use, or vaping.
+In September 2019, the CDC activated its Emergency Operations Center to aid in the investigation of the multi-state outbreak.
+As of February 18, 2020, CDC reported a total of two thousand eight hundred seven cases of hospitalized e-cigarette, or vaping, product use associated lung injury (EVALI) cases, and sixty-eight deaths in twenty-nine states and the District of Columbia.